PTC-Education/UR3-Analytics/README.md

 <li>Once the model is created, you can select <strong>Validate Model</strong>.
 This will run a service which produces validation metrics for our predictive model.</li>

 <li>Once the validation job is complete, you can select <strong>Show Results</strong> which will retrieve the results of the model validation.
 The results are displayed in the table above the line chart in the mashup.
-These results help us understand the quality of our model.
-[Description of model result statistics.](https://support.ptc.com/help/thingworx_hc/thingworx_analytics_8/index.html#page/thingworx_analytics_8/analytics-builder-models-view-results.html)</li>
+These results help us understand the quality of our model. <a href="https://support.ptc.com/help/thingworx_hc/thingworx_analytics_8/index.html#page/thingworx_analytics_8/analytics-builder-models-view-results.html">Description of model result statistics</a></li>
 </ol>

 ******************************************************************************************